hi2tamzid/Web-frontend-Project-1/README.md

 # Web-frontend-Project-1
 This is my first front-end web development project.
 I have learned HTML5, CSS3, Javascript, Responsive Web Design.
-I will try to implement whatever I learned is necessary for this project.
+I will try to implement whatever I have learned is necessary for this project.

 Project: Front-End Project 1